treksis/Fed_minutes_analysis/README.md

 <h1>FOMC mintues analysis</h1>

+The purpose of this project is to visualize factors that are addressed the most by Federal Reserve from the year 2016 to 2021.
+FOMC minutes is released two weeks after the official statement.
+FOMC minutes is considered as a lagging indicator, where it is used to confirm long-term trends rather than for prediction.

 1. Scrap FOMC minutes from the year 2016 to 2021.

 2. Clean up FOMC minutes text into JSON format.